amirthegreat1/amirthegreat1/README.md

 ---

 ### 📊 [Subscription Tracker](https://github.com/amirthegreat1/SubscriptionTracker-NodeJS)
-> 🔔 A Node.js app for tracking online subscriptions and renewal dates.
+> 🔔 A Node.js app that helps users manage and track online subscriptions.
-- 📅 Tracks multiple subscriptions across services
+- 📅 Keeps track of all your subscriptions
-- ⚙️ Built with modular backend structure
+- ⚙️ Backend built with modular and scalable structure
-- 📢 Sends notifications for expiring subscriptions
+- 📢 Sends notifications before renewals

 ---